 One last tip is to be careful while enjoying your meal.
 Thanksgiving is a mostly social gathering attended by friends and family.
 There will be laughing, talking, and joking around so be careful while you are eating to prevent choking from occurring.
 If choking does occur find someone who is CPR certified to perform life saving maneuvers.
 If no such person is present call 911.

 This Thanksgiving we are thankful for our friends, family, and readers who enjoy the tips of this blog.
 Stay safe this week, be vigilante, but most of all have fun.
-If you do happen to unfortunately experience an injury matter you will need aggressive personal injury lawyers to fight on your behalf.
-Give us a call at (602) 759-0012.
+If you do happen to, unfortunately, experience an injury matter you will need an aggressive Arizona personal injury lawyer to fight on your behalf.
+Give us a call at (602) 726-0747.
 Have a Happy Thanksgiving!